jugnugs/COP3530-Project-2-Random-Test-Generator/README.md

-# COP3530-Project-2-Random-Test-Generator
+# COP3530 Project 2 Random Test Generator
-generates a random graph according to the passed in vertice/edge/power iteration parameters and outputs a text file
+Generates a random graph according to the passed in vertice/edge/power iteration parameters and outputs a text file